hyundotio/magicpad/readme.md

-# EasyOPGP
+# MagicPad

-EasyOPGP is an OpenPGP encryption / decryption tool for beginners.
+MagicPad is an OpenPGP encryption / decryption tool for beginners.
 It is designed to be run standalone via the browser or as an executable (Electron).

 ![](demo.gif)

 ## Installation

-You can run EasyOPGP three ways:
+You can run MagicPad three ways:
 1. Run `main.html` via web browser
 2. Build and run executable
 ```